shakilmith/documentaion/jpa/jpa-save-an-entity/index.md

 }
 `}/>

 Here you can see, we use  EntityManagerFactory and EntityManager interfaces and call entity-manager getTransaction() method to start the transaction.

 Basically, in JPA entity-manager is used to create, read, write, update and delete an entity.
 And EntityManagerFactory method provides EntityManager to work with java object.

-Here, we create 5 Person objects and call entity-manager persist method to save them to database.
+Here, we create 5 Person objects and call entity-manager persist method to save them into database.

-4. Run the PersonPersistent class and if everything is okay, in your mysql workbench you see person table with the stored data.
+4. Run the PersonPersistent.java class and if everything is okay, in your mysql workbench you see person table with the stored data.

 <Code code={`
 mysql> use testdb;